arbor-sim/arbor/doc/install/python.rst

    and ``CMake`` under the hood, so all flags and options valid in ``CMake`` can be used in this fashion.

+   Allthough the `scikit-build documentation <https://scikit-build.readthedocs.io/en/latest/usage.html#environment-variable-configuration>`_ mentions that you can also pass the build options with ``--install-option=""``, this will cause ``pip`` to build all dependencies, including all build-dependencies, instead of downloading them from PyPI. ``CMAKE_ARGS=""`` saves you the build time, and also downloading and setting up the dependencies they in turn require to be present.

    Detailed instructions on how to install using CMake are in the :ref:`Python configuration <install-python>` section of the :ref:`installation guide
    <in_build_install>`.
 CMake is recommended if you need more control over